 Other pelvis surgeries like hysterectomy or low anterior colon resection may be the reason for hesitancy and low urinary flow.
 It may be due to accidental nerve damage during the operation.

 In all cases, the patient needs bladder catheterization (temporary or permanent) to void the bladder and preserve kidney function.

 Weak urinary flow may come not alone.
-It may occur along with painful urination and a burning sensation in case of UTI.
+It may occur with painful urination and a burning sensation in the case of UTI.